Ezekiel 46 – Worship at Ezekiel’s Future Temple

 “You shall daily make a burnt offering to the LORD of a lamb of the first year without blemish; you shall prepare it every morning.
 And you shall prepare a grain offering with it every morning, a sixth of an ephah, and a third of a hin of oil to moisten the fine flour.
 This grain offering is a perpetual ordinance, to be made regularly to the LORD.
 Thus they shall prepare the lamb, the grain offering, and the oil, as a regular burnt offering every morning.”

 a.
-You shall daily make a burnt offering to the LORD: In Ezekiel’s future temple, there would be daily offerings to remember and memorialize the perfect work of Jesus’ sacrifice at the cross.
+You shall daily make a burnt offering to the LORD: In Ezekiel’s future temple, there will be daily offerings to remember and memorialize the perfect work of Jesus’ sacrifice at the cross.

 i.
 “In this day of restoration, the ceremonial offerings are observed, with this difference, that until Christ came they were prophetic and anticipatory, whereas now they are memorial.”
 (Morgan)

 b.
-A perpetual ordinance, to be made regularly to the LORD: The custom of the daily offering would continue through the entire period of the future millennium.
+A perpetual ordinance, to be made regularly to the LORD: The custom of the daily offering will continue through the entire period of the future millennium.

 i.
 “This verse is a ratifying of all prescribed in Ezekiel 46:13-14.
 These three verses direct the daily sacrifice; and because they mention only the morning sacrifice and one lamb, some think that here less is required than in Numbers 28:3-4; but they forget that there is a parity of reason for the evening sacrifice, and that this is included.
 They were to do in the evening oblation as they did in the morning.”
 (Poole)